How to water propagate indoor plants (the simple step-by-step guide with photos)

 Step 8: Remove from water

 An ideal time for your cutting to graduate from water to soil, is when the main root reaches around 3cm to 5cms long, or an even better sign, is when the main root starts to branch and send out side roots.
-Some don't branch for some time, and the main root just gets longer and longer.
+Some don't branch for some time, and the main root just gets longer and longer so use the length as your guide for when it's ready.

 Here are a few rooted cuttings below, all ready to pot up.
 You can see how the roots have grown from the nodes on each one.
 The cutting on the left has started to branch, the roots on the middle cutting have been left a little longer than you'd need to, so definitely ready to pot up, and on the right you can see roots of an ideal length, and roots growing from two nodes on that cutting.